Patrik Le Giang

-Patrik Lê Giang (born 8 September 1992) is a Slovakian football player who currently plays as a goalkeeper for V.League 1 club Cong An Ha Noi.
-He was a member of the Slovakia national under-21 football team.
-His older brother Emil is also footballer.
+Patrik Le Giang (born 8 September 1992) is a Slovak footballer who currently plays as a goalkeeper for V.League 1 club Ho Chi Minh City.

+Le Giang's career was mostly spent in Slovakia and Czech Republic.
+He has represented Slovakia at under-19 and under-21.

 Club career

 Le Giang was born in Lučenec.
 He started off his career in Fiľakovo.
 He joined the Žilina youth system when he was fifteen.
 In 2011, he was promoted to the first team of MŠK Žilina.
 In July 2011, he joined Slovak club Zemplín Michalovce on a one-year loan from Žilina.
 Patrik made his debut for Michalovce against LAFC Lučenec on 23 July 2011.
 In June 2012, Le Giang returned to Žilina after his loan spell in Michalovce expired.
 Le Giang played his first match for Žilina on 15 May 2013 against ViOn Zlaté Moravce.

+On 19 February 2023, he made his debut for Hanoi Police in a draw 1–1 against Hoang Anh Gia Lai.
+However in the middle of the season, he was loaned to Ho Chi Minh City due to the appearance of Filip Nguyen (both are non-naturalized Vietnamese players, but each team can only have 1 of them in the roster at the same time).

+On 18 August 2024, after two successful seasons as the starter goalkeeper of Ho Chi Minh City, Le Giang was permanently transferred to the team, signing a three-year contract.

 International career

-Although born in Slovakia and available to play for Slovakia, he is also available to represent for Vietnam due to his origin, as well as he also possesses Vietnamese citizenship.
-He has played for the U19 Slovakia before representing its U21 team, as well as capping for the U23 Vietnam team.
+Although born in Slovakia and available to play for Slovakia, he is also available to represent for Vietnam due to his origin, as long as he also possesses Vietnamese citizenship.
+He has played for the U19 Slovakia before representing its U21 team.

 Due to Vietnam's rising successes in football competition since 2019, there have been attempts to recruit the goalie into the Vietnamese team, but it is not clear will he decide to represent Vietnam or not.

+Personal life

+Patrik Le Giang is a Vietnamese Slovak, born to a Slovak mother named Katarína and a Vietnamese father in Lučenec.
+He is the younger brother of fellow footballer Emil Le Giang.